-To upload a document to Drive, click the Upload files button under New or My Drive, and select a file from your computer.
+To upload a document to Drive, click either the Upload Files or File Upload button under New or My Drive, and select a file from your computer.
 Drive is great for personal use, but what sets it apart from other cloud services is its powerful collaboration tools.
-If you need to work remotely with someone on a project, you can share a document with them and make changes together in real-time.
+If you need to work remotely with someone on a project, you can share a document with them and make changes together in real time.

 To share a document after you’ve created it, look to the upper right-hand corner of the file window and find the Share button.

-To share a document after you’ve created it, click the Share button in the upper-right corner, add your collaborators using their email addresses, and click the blue Done button at the bottom of the window.
-Once they’ve been granted access, the document should show up under the Shared with me tab in their Drive dashboard, and a link to the shared document will also be sent to their email inbox.
+To share a document after you’ve created it, click the Share button in the upper-right corner, add your collaborators using their email addresses, and click the blue Done button.
+Once they’ve been granted access, the document should show up under the Shared With Me tab in their Drive dashboard, and a link to the shared document will also be sent to their email inbox.

-You can use the shareable link in the upper-right corner of the Share with others menu to send the file via text or another messaging service.
+You can use the shareable link at the bottom of the Share With People and Groups menu to send the file via text or another messaging service.
 Just click on Copy Link at the bottom of that menu.

 While inside a shared document, you can see who else is currently editing it by looking in the top-right corner of the window.
 Collaborator names will be displayed in different colors (or with their account picture), so you can quickly tell them apart.
 Just hover your cursor over any color to see who it represents.